Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Discussion

 \subsection{Advantages}

-The main advantage of our approach is that it does not rely on fiducial markers \cite{Zhang2016} or any additional shape reconstruction methods \cite{Christoph2017}.
+The two main advantages of our panoramic optical mapping approach are that it does neither rely on 1) fiducial markers \cite{Zhang2016} nor on 2) any additional shape reconstruction methods \cite{Christoph2017}.
+It therefore provides dynamic high-resolution 3D reconstructions immediately, and it could, in principle, also provide these reconstructions automatically and in real-time.
 As already mentioned in the introduction, the method described in Zhang et al. \cite{Zhang2016} required fiducial markers, which impose lower spatial resolutions and may affect the tissue's mechanics.
 In Christoph and Schr\"oder-Schetelig et al. \cite{Christoph2017} it was necessary to perform a static shape reconstruction with the excitation-contraction uncoupling agent Blebbistatin.
-This additional step limited the time that was available for optical mapping to 5-15 minutes, because swelling of the heart, photo-bleaching or wash-out of the fluorescent dye would compromise the motion tracking and shape reconstructions.
+This additional step made the approach impractical as it limited the time available for imaging to 5-15 minutes, because the motion tracking and shape reconstructions could become compromised due to swelling of the heart or photo-bleaching or wash-out of the fluorescent dye.
 With our approach, there are no such constraints.
-We can perform measurements over 1-2 hours, then calibrate the cameras, track the tissue in the recorded data and generate three-dimensional dynamic reconstructions in a fully automatic fashion post-acquisition.
-Currently, the only manual step during post-processing comprises selecting a region of interest in the raw reconstructions and cleaning the mesh before continuing with the dynamic reconstructions.
+We can perform measurements over 1-2 hours, calibrate the cameras, track the tissue and generate 3D dynamic reconstructions in a fully automatic fashion.
+In principle, with further streamlining and optimization of the algorithms, the measurements could be done close to or in real-time.